 The surfboard leash was invented in the early 1970s by Pat O’Neil.
-As the son of Jack O’Neil, inventor of the O’Neil Wetsuit, and a keen surfer himself, Pat understood the frustrations of scrambling to retrieve a board following a wipeout.
+As the son of Jack O’Neil, inventor of the O’Neil Wetsuit, and a keen surfer himself, Pat understood the frustrations of scrambling to retrieve a surfboard following a wipeout.

 There were concerns that the leash would lead to serious injuries as surfboards bounced back and struck the surfers.

-What is a Surfboard Leash Made of?
+parts of a Surfboard Leash

-A leash has several different components:
+A surfing leash has several different components:

 Some leashes contain pockets where you can store valuables such as your keys.

 The cord is often made from polyurethane and can vary in thickness, with thicker cords being less likely to snap and more likely to create drag.